MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Logic Apps (Azure)](/azure/logic-apps/logic-apps-overview)

-Azure Logic Apps s a cloud-based platform for creating and running automated workflows that integrate your apps, data, services, and systems.
+Azure Logic Apps is a cloud-based platform for creating and running automated workflows that integrate your apps, data, services, and systems.
 With this platform, you can quickly develop highly scalable integration solutions for your enterprise and business-to-business (B2B) scenarios

 ### [Loop](https://www.microsoft.com/microsoft-loop?ms.url=microsoftcommicrosoft-loop)